-Our Executive Committee consists of administrative representatives from each network member.
-This committee meets to guide the direction of the network, offer ongoing monitoring of the protocol and process, share ideas for future developments, and provide direction to the administrative team.
+Our Executive Committee holds semiannual meetings to guide the direction of the network, offer ongoing monitoring of the protocol and process, share ideas for future developments, and provide direction to the administrative team.

 William Brooks, DO